Vaughn Monroe: Career

-Monroe's orchestra had a number of excellent musicians including future jazz guitar great Bucky Pizzarelli.
-While their musical focus was largely romantic ballads, in person, the band had a fiercely swinging side only occasionally captured on record.
-In ballrooms, Monroe often reserved the final set of the evening for unrestrained, swinging music.
+Monroe's orchestra had a number of notable musicians, including Bucky Pizzarelli, who later became famous for his career in jazz guitar.
+While the orchestra’s focus was largely on romantic ballads, they would also play swung jazz tunes at the end of the night.
+These performances were not recorded as frequently as their standard music, though they were enjoyed by patrons.

-Movies also beckoned, although he did not pursue it with vigor.
-Monroe appeared in Meet the People (1944), Carnegie Hall (1947), Singing Guns (1950), and Toughest Man in Arizona (1952).
-He co-authored The Adventures of Mr. Putt Putt (1949), a children's book about airplanes and flying, a personal interest of his.
+Monroe had some success in acting, and over his career appeared in Meet the People (1944), Carnegie Hall (1947), Singing Guns (1950), and Toughest Man in Arizona (1952).
+However, acting was not his main focus, so he “did not pursue a movie and television career with vigor.”
+Another non-music endeavour in his career was the co-authoring of The Adventures of Mr. Putt Putt (1949), a children's book about airplanes.

 He hosted The Vaughn Monroe Show on CBS Television (1950–51, 1954–55) and appeared on Bonanza, The Mike Douglas Show, The Ed Sullivan Show, Texaco Star Theatre, The Jackie Gleason Show, The Tonight Show Starring Johnny Carson, and American Bandstand.
-He was a major stockholder in RCA and appeared in print ads and television commercials for the company's television and audio products.
+Monroe was a major RCA stockholder and appeared in print ads and television commercials for the company's television and audio products.

-After leaving the performing end of show business, he remained with RCA for many years as a television spokesperson, executive, and talent scout.
-In the latter capacity, he helped give Neil Sedaka, among others, his first major exposure.
+After leaving the performing end of show business, Monroe remained with RCA for many years as a television spokesperson, executive, and talent scout.
+Though neither party confirmed or denied this, some have credited Monroe’s work as a talent scout for the discovery and fame of Neil Sedaka.
 He was awarded two stars on the Hollywood Walk of Fame, one for recording at 1600 Vine Street and one for radio at 1755 Vine Street in Hollywood, California.

 Personal life

 Monroe married Marian Baughman on April 2, 1940, in Jeannette, Pennsylvania, where they had met as high school students.
 They did not date during high school, but became romantically inclined toward each other when their paths crossed again in New York City, years after graduation.
 They returned to Jeannette for their wedding.
-They had two children, Candace (born 1941) and Christina (born 1944).
+They had two children, Candace and Christina.
 They remained married until Vaughn's death in 1973.

-Monroe was an avid railroad enthusiast.
-He collected and built HO scale model trains.
+An avid railroad enthusiast, Monroe collected and built HO scale model trains.
 On concert tours he had an elaborate and compact workshop that folded neatly into a valise.
-Inside were hundreds of intricate tools to build operating miniature locomotives, passenger & freight cars.
+Inside were hundreds of intricate tools to build operating miniature locomotives, passenger and freight cars.

-Monroe was a licensed pilot and often flew his own Lockheed 12A airplane to tour dates.

 Death

 Monroe died on May 21, 1973, at Martin County Memorial Hospital in Florida, shortly after having stomach surgery for a bleeding ulcer.
-He was buried in Fernhill Memorial Gardens and Mausoleum in Stuart, Florida.